johng42/PML/project2.md

 testData <- read.csv(file.choose(), na.strings = c("NA", ""))
 ```

-Before any processing starts, just examine the data:
+Before any processing starts, just examine the data.
+I did not add the output here since it is large and hard to parse:

 ```{r}
 head(trainData)